-Part I: Theme 9: Goodbye and Good Wishes Plan for the following items that will be presented during Theme 9: Family ly Visit.
-Photo Album ☐ Wishing Tree (created in the Pre-Family Visit) ☐ Baby/Family Certificate Classroom treat (please discuss with your teacher in advance) Speeches (Who will present the gifts above to the Roots of E Smpathy baby/family.) ☐ If teaching Kindergarten, decide if the Classroom Big Book s☐ Discuss with the teacher what is to be done with items on th artwork/writing (see pg.
+Part I: Theme 9: Goodbye and Good Wishes

+Plan for the following items that will be presented during Theme 9: Family Visit.

+- Photo Album - Wishing Tree (created in the Pre-Family Visit) - Baby/Family Certificate - Classroom treat (please discuss with your teacher in advance) - Speeches (Who will present the gifts above to the Roots of Empathy baby/family.) - If teaching Kindergarten, decide if the Classroom Big Book should stay in the class or school library. - Discuss with the teacher what is to be done with items on the Bulletin Board and students' - artwork/writing (see pg.
 2, part IV).

+Part II: Feedback Forms

+IMPORTANT TO NOTE: All adult and student (Gr.
+3-8) forms have been revised and the current feedback forms should be completed by all program participants.
+Do not use feedback forms or links from previous years.

+Adult Forms:

+All adult feedback forms listed below are ONLY available online and can be completed using a computer, phone, tablet or other mobile device.

+Teacher Feedback Form

+Instructor Feedback Form

+Parent of the Roots of Empathy baby Feedback Form

+NOTE: If a parent of the Roots of Empathy baby does not have access to the technology needed (a computer, phone, tablet or other mobile device with internet) to fill out their online form, Instructors can contact their Mentor.

+Student Forms:

-Part II: Feedback Forms IMPORTANT TO NOTE : All adult and student (Gr.
-3-8) forms have should be completed by all program participants.
-Do not use feedback for Adult Forms: All adult feedback forms listed below are ONLY available online and car n be completed using a computer, phone, tablet or other mobile device.
-Teacher Feedback Form Instructor Feedback Form Parent of the Roots of Empathy baby Feedback Form NOTE: If a parent of the Roots of Empathy baby does not have computer, phone, tablet or other mobile device with internet) to contact their Mentor. · · · · · · · · · · · · · · · · · · · Student Forms: Student feedback forms must be completed using a hard copy with the ex- exception of Grades 3-8 which can also be completed online.
-These feedback forms are available to download and p rint from your Instructor Dashboard (New Instructors: please inform your Mentor you have successfully downloade d these files).
-Student Kindergarten Flashback Form - hardcopy only ☐ Student (Gr.
-1-2) Flashback Form - hardcopy only Student (Gr.
-3-8) Flashback Form - hardcopy or online Fill out the top portion of the Gr.
-3-8 student form and phot ocopy it with the completed information before giving it out to students Have students complete their Flashback Forms during the T • Student (Kindergarten or Gr.
-1-2) Form can be scanned artwork@rootsofempathy.org instead of mailing in hardcopies.
-Form colour; otherwise scan in black and white.
-Remember to also sform.
-Note: When sending the email please put your province/st and if there are multiple emails to send with attachments please results.
-Please scan at 300 DPI in colour if artwork is can the accompanying classroom summary ate/region and country in the subject title
+Student feedback forms must be completed using a hard copy with the exception of Grades 3-8 which can also be completed online.
+These feedback forms are available to download and print from your Instructor Dashboard (New Instructors: please inform your Mentor you have successfully downloaded these files).

+Student Kindergarten Flashback Form - hardcopy only

+Student (Gr.
+1-2) Flashback Form - hardcopy only

+Student (Gr.
+3-8) Flashback Form - hardcopy or online

+Fill out the top portion of the Gr.
+3-8 student form and photocopy it with the completed information before giving it out to students artwork@rootsofempathy.org instead of mailing in hardcopies.
+Please scan at 300 DPI in colour if artwork is in colour; otherwise scan in black and white.
+Remember to also scan the accompanying classroom summary form.
+Note: When sending the email please put your province/state/region and country in the subject title and if there are multiple emails to send with attachments please number them (i.e. 1 of 3).

+Have students complete their Flashback Forms during the Theme 9 Post-Family Visit

+Student (Kindergarten or Gr.
+1-2) Form can be scanned and emailed to